-Annoto is an in-video collaboration solution that enables students to contribute, share and learn together, promoting an interactive group experience.
+Annoto is an in-video collaboration solution that enables learners to contribute, share and learn together, promoting an interactive group experience.

-Annoto allows students to lean forward, become actively involved and return to the video content, sharing ideas and learn with their peers.
+Annoto allows learners to lean forward, become actively involved and return to the video content, sharing ideas and learn with their peers.

-The students also have a personal notebook where they can reflect on the video content, add bookmarks and can add additional information (e.g., videos and web links).
+The learners also have a personal notebook where they can reflect on the video content, add bookmarks and can add additional information (e.g., videos and web links).

 Annoto adds an interactive layer to the video content that consists of :